D-Robotics/rdk_doc_en/docs/toolchain_development/beginner.md

   When performing model conversion later, please first use the command "source activate horizon_bpu" or "conda activate horizon_bpu" to enter the model conversion environment!

-  The overall size of the Horizon AI Toolchain installation package is about 200M.
+  The overall size of the D-Robotics AI Toolchain installation package is about 200M.
 The download of the installation package and the installation of dependencies are affected by network speed.
 The entire installation process takes about 20 minutes.
 Please be patient until the installation is complete.
 :::

   ## Quick Experience {#quick_experiments}

-In this chapter, we introduce the basic usage process of the Horizon algorithm toolchain PTQ solution, so that you can quickly get started.
+In this chapter, we introduce the basic usage process of the D-Robotics algorithm toolchain PTQ solution, so that you can quickly get started.
 Here we take yolov5s model running on the RDK X3 development board as an example to demonstrate the usage for you.
-For more detailed content of the Horizon algorithm toolchain PTQ solution, please read the [**Advanced Guide - PTQ Principles and Steps**](/toolchain_development/intermediate/ptq_process) chapter.
+For more detailed content of the D-Robotics algorithm toolchain PTQ solution, please read the [**Advanced Guide - PTQ Principles and Steps**](/toolchain_development/intermediate/ptq_process) chapter.

 :::tip Tips
   To convert models supported by RDK Ultra, replace the ``0x_xx_X3.sh`` script command in the steps of the following chapters with the ``0x_xx_Ultra.sh`` script command for model conversion.